Divyaanshhh/Code-Alpha-Data-Visualization/README.md

 - Data visualization techniques using Python
 - Extracting insights from categorical and text data
 - Communicating trends effectively with visuals

 ---

-## 🚀 Future Improvements
-- Use a richer dataset (with ratings, revenue, etc.)
-- Add interactive dashboards using Plotly or Streamlit
-- Automate analysis using functions and modular code

----